Unlike wheat flour, rye flour has a lower glycemic index, making it a preferred option for people monitoring their blood sugar levels.

 - Carbohydrates: 70-75 g

-Rye flour has a glycemic index that ranges from 50 to 65.
+Rye flour has a glycemic index that varies from 50 to 65.

-Glycemic load (GL) also remains significant, so it is recommended to combine it with foods rich in protein and fats to reduce the overall impact on blood sugar levels.
+Glycemic load (GL) is also significant, so it is recommended to combine it with protein and fat-rich foods to reduce the overall impact on blood sugar levels.

-In general, rye flour, while considered a healthier alternative to white flour, is not an ideal choice for a keto diet.
-It contains more carbohydrates than are needed to maintain ketosis.
+Overall, while rye flour is considered a healthier alternative to white flour, it is not an ideal choice for a keto diet.
+It contains more carbohydrates than needed to maintain ketosis.